 Shoreline Management Act Permits.

 The Shoreline Management Act (SMA) of 1971 requires that most developments near state shorelines be consistent with shoreline master programs, which are plans developed by local governments for the uses of their shoreline areas.
-Certain projects require a substantial development permit that is reviewed by the local government and filed with the Department of Ecology (Ecology); projects that require a substantial development permit include developments exceeding a cost of $7,047 (as adjusted for inflation by the Office of Financial Management in September 2017), or any development that materially interferes with the normal public use of the water or shorelines of the state.
+Certain projects require a substantial development permit that is reviewed by the local government and filed with the Department of Ecology.
+Projects that require a substantial development permit include developments exceeding a cost of $8,504 as adjusted for inflation by the Office of Financial Management in July 2022, or any development that materially interferes with the normal public use of the water or shorelines of the state.
 In certain property-specific circumstances, variance permits or conditional use permits may be issued by a local government that allow for development that is not consistent with the local shoreline master program.